anicolaspp/minikaf/README.md

 Our subscription model works similar to `Kafka`, where messages are published and consumed to and from topics, but with complete independence from each other.

-The specific topic used the send and received messages is automatically extracted from the type of the message being sent.
+The specific topic used to send and received messages is automatically extracted from the type of the message being sent.

 ```scala
 val subscriber = Subscriber()